This post may contain affiliate links. For more information, read my disclosure policy.

 What kind of cheese do you put on a charcuterie tray?

 I’m sure there are rules somewhere about this, but my opinion is: put cheese on your cheese tray that you like to eat.
-Are there going to be kids at your party?
-That will also shape what kind of cheeses you select.

 Head to the deli/specialty cheese section of your grocery store for all these picks.